 KORČULA – HVAR – 35NM

-The city of Hvar is certainly one of the most popular destinations on the Adriatic coast not only for its bespoke natural beauty and rich historical heritage but also for its nightlife offer.
-A group of 20 something islets and rocks situated in front of Hvar, by the name of Pakleni otoci - Hell Islands (or Hvar’s isles as locals would refer to them) is a unique and the most recognisable natural beauty of Hvar.
+The city of Hvar is certainly one of the most popular destinations on the Adriatic coast, not only for its bespoke natural beauty and rich historical heritage, but also for its nightlife offer.
+A group of 20 something islets and rocks situated in front of Hvar, by the name of Pakleni otoci - Hell Islands (or Hvar’s isles, as locals would refer to them) is a unique and the most recognisable natural beauty of Hvar.
 St Klement island is the biggest island of the group.
-ACI marina is placed in the Palmižana bay on St Klement island Walking from Palmižana bay over the hill (10 minutes) through the botanical park you reach Vinogradišće bay, a beautiful bay with white sandy beach and turquoise colour of the sea surrounded by the restaurants which terraces border the seafront.
+ACI marina is placed in the Palmižana bay on St Klement island.
+Walking from Palmižana bay over the hill (10 minutes) through the botanical park, you reach Vinogradišće bay, a beautiful bay with a white sandy beach and turquoise colour of the sea surrounded by the restaurants which terraces border the seafront.
 HVAR is to be reached by taxi boats operating till late in the night.

 SIGHTS/THINGS TO DO/ATTRACTIONS: Fortica fortress, Hvar's cathedral, Hvar's theatre, Franciscan monastery, Organised trips: hiking, walking, kayaking..